 - Several real-life cases of wandering in India, available in news reports, can be seen here: Voices: Caregiving in the news.

-- Video explanations on wandering, and suggestions for it, in English and Hindi, suitable for India: view the English video on wandering on Youtube (includes captions) or view the Hindi video on Youtube (includes captions).
+- Video explanations on wandering, and suggestions for it, in English and Hindi, suitable for India: view the English video on wandering on Youtube (includes captions) Opens in new window or view the Hindi video on Youtube (includes captions) Opens in new window.

-- To spread information about a wandering person with dementia (India), contact: Missing Senior Citizen Alert (FB page) and Missing Senior Citizen Alert Blog.
+- To spread information about a wandering person with dementia (India), contact: Missing Senior Citizen Alert (FB page) Opens in new window and Missing Senior Citizen Alert Blog Opens in new window.

 - Alzheimer’s Association, UK, has a page: Walking about Opens in new window for possible reasons for walking about/ wandering and how to cope with such behavior.
-Also, see the discussion on restlessness/ pacing on this page: Unusual behaviour.

 - More discussions on possible reasons for wandering in these fact-sheets: Wandering topic sheet (PDF file) Opens in new window and Wandering Behavior: preparing and preventing Opens in new window.

 Urinary incontinence is of three broad categories.
-Stress incontinence is whenurine leaks when a person laughs, sneezes, or moves in ways that squeeze the bladder.
-Urge incontinence is where patients cannot hold back the urge till they reach the bathroom.
+Stress incontinence is when urine leaks when a person laughs, sneezes, or moves in ways that squeeze the bladder.
+Urge incontinence is where persons cannot hold back the urge till they reach the bathroom.
 Overflow incontinence is when small amounts keep leaking.
 Causes include urinary tract infections, constipation, weak pelvic muscles, and enlarged prostate.
 Some medications, such as some sedatives, can reduce the sensitivity to bladder signals.
 Some medications increase the frequency of urination.
 Understanding enough about the incontinence may lead to some solutions.
 Many persons with incontinence manage their problem by using pelvic exercises like Kegel’s exercises.
-Unfortunately, many dementia patients may not be able to use such techniques because they are not able to understand them, do not think they need them, or just forget to do them.
+Unfortunately, many persons with dementia may not be able to use such techniques because they are not able to understand them, do not think they need them, or just forget to do them.

-There are also many other reasons for incontinence in dementia patients.
+There are also many other reasons for incontinence in persons with dementia.
 They may be unable to recognize the urge or know that they need to go to the bathroom for it.
 They may register the urge too late to reach the toilet in time.
 They may be scared to walk to the toilet.
 Or they may not remember where the toilet is, or how to use the toilet once they are taken there.
 They may be confused or even frightened by the fixtures in the bathroom, and find it frightening to sit on the seat.
 The clothes they wear may be too complicated to take off in time.